zediious/raptor-web/config/README.md

 The username for the superuser that will be created on first start, when there are no users created yet.
 Change the password for this user right away, it will be set to "admin" by default.

 ### **DEFAULT_SUPERUSER_EMAIL**
 The email for the superuser that will be created on first start, when there are no users created yet.
 Change the password for this user right away, it will be set to "admin" by default.
+This email will also receive emails when server errors occur.

 # *Discord Bot*